Wilhelmus: History

+Announcer Bert Garthoff gained fame by concluding NIROM's broadcasts on the day of the surrender to Japan during the Dutch East Indies campaign on 8 March 1942 with the words "Listeners, we're closing now.
+Farewell, until better days.
+Long live the Fatherland, long live the Queen."
+Garthoff later said that the station's employees were told by the Japanese authorities to "carry on as usual".
+This they did by concluding the broadcasts with the Dutch national anthem, much to the surprise of the listeners.
+When the Japanese found out about this, they executed three NIROM employees in retaliation.

-Current
+Current usage

 The "Wilhelmus" is to be played only once at a ceremony or other event and, if possible, it is to be the last piece of music to be played when receiving a foreign head of state or emissary.

-During international sport events, such as the World Cup, UEFA European Football Championship, the Olympic Games and the Dutch Grand Prix, the "Wilhelmus" is also played.
+The "Wilhelmus" is played during international sport events in the Netherlands or involving athletes representing the Netherlands, such as the FIFA World Cup, the UEFA European Championship, the Olympic Games, and the Dutch Grand Prix.
 In nearly every case the 1st and 6th stanzas (or repeating the last lines), or the 1st stanza alone, are sung/played rather than the entire song, which would result in about 15 minutes of music.
+(Each of the 15 stanzas lasts 56 seconds, and the last stanza has a ritenuto.)